apriha/lineage/docs/output_files.rst

-chrom   Pair of chromosomes with matching DNA segment start   Start position of matching DNA segment on each chromosome stop    Stop position of matching DNA segment on each chromosome cMs     Centimorgans of matching DNA segment on each chromosome snps    Number of SNPs in matching DNA segment on each chromosome
+chrom   Pair of chromosomes with matching DNA segment start   Start position of matching DNA segment on each chromosome stop    Stop position of matching DNA segment on each chromosome cMs     CentiMorgans of matching DNA segment on each chromosome snps    Number of SNPs in matching DNA segment on each chromosome
 ======  ===========